Colo-ReID: Discriminative Representation Embedding with Meta-learning for Colonoscopic Polyp Re-Identification: Experimental Results

 \subsection{Datasets}

 \textbf{Colo-Pair}~\cite{chen2023colo} is the first collection of complete paired colonoscopy sequences, which contains 60 videos from 30 patients, with 62 query video clips and the corresponding polyp clips from the second screening manually annotated as positive retrieval clips, note that the Colo-Pair dataset is also adopted for four-fold cross validation in this experiment.
 To be more specific, 2,000 image samples are adopted for testing, while remaining 6,000 image samples are employed for training.
 Even though the scale of our Colo-Pair dataset is limited, there are no datasets constructed for this polyp re-identification task so far.
 In contrast, our newly-built dataset can effectively alleviate this problem.
 More importantly, our Colo-Pair dataset is still the largest dataset so far in the polyp re-identification scenario. \\ \textbf{Market-1501}~\cite{zheng2015scalable} consists of 32,668 person images of 1,501 identities observed under 6 different camera views.
-The dataset is split into 12,936 training images of 751 identities and 19,732 testing images of the remaining 750 identities. \\ \textbf{DukeMTMC-reID}~\cite{zheng2017unlabeled} was collected in the winter of Duke University from 8 different cameras, which contains 16,522 images of 702 identities for training, and the remaining images of 702 identities for testing, including 2,228 images as query and 17,661 images as gallery. \\ \textbf{CUHK03}~\cite{li2014deepreid} contains 14.096 images which are collected by the Chinese University of Hong Kong with the images taken from only 2 cameras.
+The dataset is split into 12,936 training images of 751 identities and 19,732 testing images of the remaining 750 identities. \\ \textbf{DukeMTMC-reID}~\cite{zheng2017unlabeled} was collected in the winter of Duke University from 8 different cameras, which contains 16,522 images of 702 identities for training, and the remaining images of 702 identities for testing, including 2,228 images as query and 17,661 images as gallery. \\ \textbf{CUHK03}~\cite{li2014deepreid} contains 14,096 images which are collected by the Chinese University of Hong Kong with the images taken from only 2 cameras.
 Specifically, CUHK03 dataset is divided into 7,368 images of 767 identities as the training set and the remaining 5,328 images of 700 identities as the testing set.
-In this work, we conduct experiments on the labeled bounding boxes (CUHK03 (Labeled)). \\ In our experiments, we verify the effectiveness of Colo-ReID and compare its performance with other methods on our Colo-Pair dataset and other ReID datasets respectivdely.
-To be more specific, we follow the standard evaluation protocol~\cite{zheng2015scalable} used in the Re-ID task, and adopt the standard evaluation metrics to evaluate the performance of object retrieval, including mean Average Precision (mAP) and Cumulative Matching Characteristics (CMC) at Rank-1, Rank-5 and Rank-10.
+In this work, we conduct experiments on the labeled bounding boxes (CUHK03 (Labeled)).